We need a main window to be the user interface for the browser. To get such a resource in the project, we have to add a new form (as a .ui file).

 I think that the best thing to do to get the hang on layouts is to invest some time doing some practice.

-For this tutorial, though, for there are just three widgets, this is going to be simple.
+For this tutorial, though, since there are just three widgets, this is going to be simple.

-At this point, we will set a horizontal layout for the two widgets we have in the form so far.
-To do this, just select both widgets (using the shift key and clicking one after another) and then right click on one of them.
+We can set a horizontal layout for the two widgets we have in the form so far.
+To do this, just select both widgets (using the control key and clicking one after another) and then right click on one of them.
 Then, select 'Lay out/Lay out horizontally'.

-Next, right-click anywhere on the main window (taking care of not right-clicking on another widget) and select 'Layout/lay out in a grid'.
+Next, right-click anywhere on the main window (taking care of not right-clicking on another widget) and select 'Layout/lay out vertically' ('lay out in a grid' is also good).